knoll3/voting-dapp/README.md

 -   Web3
 -   Material UI

-### Setup
+### Local Setup

 1. Use Ganache to run a local network
-2. Make sure the port listed in `truffle-config.js` matches the port Ganache is running on.
-Ganache defaults to 7545, truffle defaults to 8545
+2. Use Metamask to connect to the port Ganache is running on.
+GUI default should be 7545, CLI default should be 8545.
 3. Make sure the account being used has some eth in it
 4. Compile the contracts